 Importantly, these weights can be interpreted as a pattern, or a template, which the neuron is sensitive to.
 Thus, a neuron can be seen as a very simple \textit{pattern-matching unit}.
 The neuron gives a large output if the pattern of all the input signals matches the pattern stored in the vector of weights or connection strengths.

-As an illustration, consider a neuron which has a weight with the numerical value +1 for inputs from another neuron, let's call it neuron A, as well as a zero weight from neuron B, and a weight of -1 neuron C. This neuron will give a maximal output (it is maximally ``activated'') when the input to the neuron is similar to the pattern of those weights: It will output strongly when neuron A gives a large output and the neuron C has a small output, while it does not care what the output of neuron B might be.
-In other words, the neuron computes how well the pattern stored in its synaptic weights matches with the pattern of incoming input, and its output is simply a measure of that match.
+As an illustration, consider a neuron that has a weight with the numerical value +1 for inputs from another neuron, let's call it neuron A, as well as a zero weight from neuron B, and a weight of -1 for inputs from neuron C. This neuron will give a strong output signal when neuron A gives a large output signal, and the neuron C gives a small signal, while it does not care what the output of neuron B might be.

 Such pattern-matching is obviously most useful in processing sensory input, such as images.
 Consider a neuron whose inputs come from single pixels in an image.
-That is, the input consists of the numerical values of each pixel, telling how bright it is, i.e.\ whether it is white, black, or some sort of grey.
-Then, we can plot the synaptic weights as an image, so that the grey-scale value in each pixel in this plot is given by the corresponding synaptic weights.
+That is, the input consists of the numerical values of each pixel, telling how bright it is, i.e.\ whether it is white, black, or some sort of gray.
+Then, we can plot the synaptic weights as an image, so that the gray-scale value in each pixel in this plot is given by the corresponding synaptic weights.
 If they are -1 or +1 as in the previous example, we can plot those values as black and white, respectively.
 A neuron could have synaptic weights as in Fig~\ref{digitneuron.fig}.
 Clearly, this neuron is specialized for detecting a digit, in particular number two.

 Of course, in reality, to recognize digits (or anything else) in real images, things are much more complicated.
 For one thing, the pattern to be recognized could be in a different location.
-If the digit is moved just one pixel to the right or to the left, the pattern matching does not work anymore, and the neuron will not recognize the digit.
+If the digit is moved just one pixel to the right or to the left, the simple pattern-matching above does not work anymore, and the neuron will not recognize the digit.
 Likewise, if the digit were white on a black background instead of black on a white background, the same pattern-matching would not work.
 To solve these problems, we need something more sophisticated.